Sensei Kunshu: Manga

-Sensei Kunshu is written and illustrated by Momoko Kouda.
+Sensei Kunshu is written and illustrated by Momoko Kōda.
 It was serialized in the monthly shōjo manga magazine Bessatsu Margaret from the June 2013 issue released on July 13, 2013 to the May 2017 issue released on June 13, 2017.
 The chapters were later released in 13 bound volumes by Shueisha under the Margaret Comics imprint.

 During the series' run, Shueisha released a vomic (voice comic) starring Rumi Okubo and Junichi Suwabe.